 This whole matter evinces a consciousness that a wrong was about being committed on the western Cherokees, which their seeming consent was deemed "important" to palliate.
 But it is not necessary to dwell on this shameful disclosure.
 Nor did the western Cherokees acquiesce in the treaty after it was formed.
-In the fall of 1836 they appointed a delegation to visit Washington, and there, duty by affixing their names to the protests of the eastern Cherokees.
+In the fall of 1836 they appointed a delegation to visit Washington, and there, in conjunction with a delegation from the eastern.
+Cherokees, protest against the execution of the treaty.
+They performed the duty by affixing their names to the protests of the eastern Cherokees.
 In that to the President, dated March 16, 1837, the following language is used, viz: